Installing butcher block countertop

 Guidelines for installation

 - Prepare your cabinets for installation by drilling a ⅝ inch hole in each of the four corners of the cabinet assembly.
 In addition, ⅝ inch holes should be drilled along the back and front sides of the cabinets, approximately every 24 to 30 inches.
-For most countertops (typically 25 ½ inches in depth), this will be all that is needed.
-For countertops or island tops more than 30 inches deep, a row of holes should be drilled in the middle of the cabinets, parallel to the holes drilled along the back and front.
+For most butcher block countertops (typically 25 ½ inches in depth), this will be all that is needed.
+For butcher block countertops or island tops more than 30 inches deep, a row of holes should be drilled in the middle of the cabinets, parallel to the holes drilled along the back and front.

-- Once your wood countertop is set in place on the cabinets, drill ⅛ inch pilot holes into the bottom side of the countertop by drilling up through the ⅝ inch holes.
+- Once your butcher block countertop is set in place on the cabinets, drill ⅛ inch pilot holes into the bottom side of the countertop by drilling up through the ⅝ inch holes.
 Be sure these holes are centered within the holes, and be very careful not to drill all the way through the countertop!

 - Secure the countertop to the cabinets using 1½ inches diameter fender washers and #10 pan head screws that will penetrate at least one half of the thickness of your top.
 For example, a top that is 1½ inches thick should have screws that go into the top at least ¾ inch.

 - The combination of the oversized ⅝ inch holes and the fender washer/panhead screw assemblies gives the screw room to move as your wood top expands and contracts with the seasonal changes in temperature and humidity.
-Without this movement your countertop can cup and/or damage your cabinets.
+Without this movement your butcher block countertop can cup and/or damage your cabinets.

 - To keep your top from sagging when it extends over an unsupported end or side (overhang), you may need to install support brackets.